Home/ Blog/ Preventive Care/

 • You have blood tests that show you are immune to measles, or

-• You’ve received 2 full doses of the measles vaccine (usually as a component in the MMR vaccine), or
+• You received two full doses of the measles vaccine (usually as a component in the MMR vaccine) as a child, or at least one dose as an adult, or

 • You were born before 1957